dmkonan/Diane-Konan-Portfolio/README.md

 ## 📂 Featured Projects

 ###  [Used Car Price Prediction](https://github.com/dmkonan/Used-Car-Price-Prediction)
+Developed a machine learning system that accurately predicts the price of a used vehicle based on its specifications — ultimately improving pricing accuracy, competitiveness, and profitability.

 Achieved R² of 86.6% with stacked Gradient Boosting + XGBoost; performed extensive feature engineering on messy real-world data.

+**Tools Used**: Python, Scikit-Learn, XGBoost, Pandas, NumPy, Matplotlib

 ### [Retail Insights Analytics](https://github.com/dmkonan/Retail_Analytics)
 -Sales Performance Analysis: Analyzed sales trends and key drivers using visual analytics and dashboarding techniques.

+**Tools Used**: Python, PowerBI

 -Customer Segmentation & Retention: Clustered customers with k-means, applied survival analysis to predict churn, and reduced attrition by 8%.

+**Tools Used**: R, K-Means Clustering

 ### [Phishing Email Detection](https://github.com/dmkonan/Phishing-Email-Detection)
 Built a NLP and Logistic Regression model using TF-IDF and Scikit-Learn to flag malicious emails and improve email security.

+**Tools Used:** Python, NLP, Logistic Regression, Pandas, Scikit-learn, Matplotlib, WordCloud

 ---